 Availability refers to estimating the probability of an event based on how readily it comes to mind.
 Considering that commonly occurring events are more likely to be recalled, the most common diagnoses will get prompt consideration.
 A potential pitfall is that higher-acuity or more publicized (M&M, Grand Rounds) diagnoses are easily recalled.
 This creates an overestimation of prevalence of disease and falsely elevated pre-test probability.

 Heuristics and cognitive error are especially relevant to emergency physicians.
 The ED has the highest prevalence of diagnostic uncertainty, as well as the highest “decision density” in medicine (number of clinical decisions made per unit time).
 When limited time and resources are combined with practically unlimited patient volume, the emergency physician is constantly faced with the trying to balance efficiency versus accuracy.

-Why should I care about heuristics and cognitive errors?
+Why should I care about heuristics and cognitive errors in diagnostic reasoning?

 These topics are not new or ground-breaking subjects.
 Many experienced physicians have eventually intuitively developed an awareness of cognitive errors and developed strategies to combat them, partly through trial and error.
 However, it is a lengthy process with highly variable results when this unstructured approach is used.
 Given the high stakes environment that we work in, one can understand why a formal and systematic approach to studying cognitive error and developing strategies to combat it might be a better option.

 Cognitive errors is one of the most preventable forms of error, not requiring lobbying, special committees, or targeted spending.
 All that is asked is that we begin to think about how we think.

 Much scholarly work already exists on cognitive error, perhaps most notably by Dr Pat Croskerry, an EM professor at Dalhousie University, Canada.
 See his list of Pubmed references.